Newly engaged? Congratulations! You must be very excited to plan your wedding.

-Meet your wedding coordinator to discuss what you want for your reception program, how it will flow, who will give speeches and messages, if you’ll have games and other elements of the program.
+Meet your wedding coordinator to discuss what you want for your reception program, how it will flow, who will give speeches and messages, and if you’ll have games and other program elements.

 Avoid doing it at the last minute—give a lot of thought to your presents for these special people.

-Soon-to-be-wed couples are required to go to a pre-cana or marriage preparation seminar at the church where they’ll get married.
-It helps them learn more about each other, have a better perspective about married life, and resolve any issues before getting hitched.
+Soon-to-be-wed couples must go to a pre-cana or marriage preparation seminar at the church where they’ll get married.
+It helps them learn more about each other, better understand married life, and resolve any issues before getting hitched.
 The seminar usually lasts for a whole day or two.

-Provide your church with the copy of your marriage license and a list of the full names and addresses of your ninongs and ninangs.
+Provide your church with a copy of your marriage license and a list of the full names and addresses of your ninongs and ninangs.

 When you’re done with the canonical interview and pre-cana seminar, provide your church with the name of the officiating priest and the address of his parochial church, especially if the priest is from a parish different from the church where you’ll get wed.

-Afterward, your church will prepare a letter requesting for the marriage banns, which will be posted on your respective parishes for three weeks.
+Afterward, your church will prepare a letter requesting the marriage banns, which will be posted in your respective parishes for three weeks.

-Call all your suppliers to confirm the date, time, and location of your wedding, as well as other important information they should know beforehand.
+Call all your suppliers to confirm the date, time, and location of your wedding and other important information they should know beforehand.
 If you have a full-service wedding planner, she/he should do this task on your behalf.

 The last weeks leading up to your wedding day can get extremely busy.
-You might want to get your vows out of the way by finalizing it a month before you say “I do.”
+You might want to get your vows out of the way by finalizing them a month before you say, “I do.”

 Keep track of guests who have and have not responded to your invitation.
 Follow up with those who have not confirmed their attendance yet.

-Go over your initial wedding playlist and make sure your other half approves of it before you send it to your DJ or band.
+Go over your initial wedding playlist and make sure your other half approves it before sending it to your DJ or band.

-Your bridal entourage should be done with their fittings and final alterations at this point and have started to pick up their dresses from the shop.
+Your bridal entourage should be done with their fittings and final alterations and have started picking up their dresses from the shop.

 Contact the hotel, travel agency, or tour provider to confirm your travel details.

-You should already be doing only finishing touches to your DIY stuff a month before your wedding.
+You should already do only the finishing touches to your DIY stuff a month before your wedding.

 Review your final RSVP list and contact any guests who have not confirmed yet.

-You may decide to remove those who still haven’t RSVP’d from the guest list.
+You may remove those who still haven’t RSVP’d from the guest list.
 Once your final guest list is ready, inform your coordinator, caterer, and reception venue supplier about the expected headcount.

 Now that you have a definite list of guests you’re expecting to come, you can already finalize your reception table plan.

-You’d want to nail your look in your big day, so include your hair treatments in your wedding preps schedule.
+You’d want to nail your look on your big day, so include your hair treatments in your wedding preps schedule.

-Ideally, your gown should be ready for pickup a few weeks before your wedding, so you’ll have time to try it on and rehearse walking in it at home.
+Ideally, your gown should be ready to pick up a few weeks before your wedding, so you’ll have time to try it on and rehearse walking in it at home.